Lifespan: 4/22 of Tenbun 3 (1534) to 8/20 of Keichō 15 (1610)

 Service as a direct retainer of the Muromachi bakufu

 On 4/22 of Tenbun 3 (1534), Fujitaka was born as the second son of Mitsubuchi Harukazu in Higashiyama in Kyōto.
 In 1540, at the age of seven, he was adopted by Hosokawa Mototsune, the military governor of one-half of Izumi Province.
 Mototsune was the older brother of Harukazu.
 However, under a recent theory, he was adopted by Hosokawa Haruhiro, a close retainer (along with Harukazu) of Ashikaga Yoshiharu (the twelfth shōgun of the Muromachi bakufu).
 In 1546, Fujitaka received one of the characters from the name of Ashikaga Yoshifuji (later known as Yoshiteru, the thirteenth shōgun) and adopted the name of Fujitaka.
-He served Yoshiteru as a direct retainer of the bakufu and, in 1552, was invested with the title of Junior Fifth Rank (Lower) and Senior Assistant Minister of Military Affairs.
+He served Yoshiteru as a direct retainer of the bakufu and, in 1552, was invested with the title of Junior Fifth Rank (Lower) and Vice Minister of Military Affairs.

 In 1565, Yoshiteru was killed by the Miyoshi Group of Three in the Eiroku Incident.
 After his younger brother, Ichijōin Kakukei (later known as Ashikaga Yoshiaki) was incarcerated at the Kōfuku Temple, Fujitaka joined with his older brother, Mitsubuchi Fujihide, along with Isshiki Fujinaga, Wada Koremasa, Niki Yoshimasa, and Komeda Motomasa, to rescue Kakukei.
 Fujitaka worked assiduously to gain backing for Yoshiaki from Rokkaku Yoshikata of Ōmi, Takeda Yoshimune of Wakasa, and Asakura Yoshikage of Echizen.
 At this time, he was impoverished, unable to afford even the oil for his lantern, and, out of necessity, depended on a shrine to supply oil for his light.